 Languages: English and German

-She is the Grande Dame of the famous event 'Bohème Sauavge' and co-producer of the 'Berlin Burlesque Festival' and the 'Hamburg Burlesque Festival'.
+Else Edelstahl is the Grande Dame of the famous 'Bohème Sauvage' and with her 1920s expertise, a highly in demand events manager.
+She is also the co-producer of the 'Berlin Burlesque Festival' and the 'Hamburg Burlesque Festival'.

-Nina has worked on numerous editorials for publications such as Harper’s Bazaar, Elle, L’Officiel and celebrity clients include Ute Lemper, Pamela Anderson and Lady Gaga.
+Nina is celebrity hairstylist and has worked on numerous editorials for publications such as Harper’s Bazaar, Elle, L’Officiel and celebrity clients include Ute Lemper, Pamela Anderson and Lady Gaga.
 Nina's Hair Parlour was the first vintage hair salon to open in 2005 in London and featured in Vogue, Tatler, The Guardian and BBC.

-Astrid has a background in Opera and Theatre make-up and currently works on the Netflix series "Dark".
+Astrid has a background in Opera and Theatre make-up and currently works on the Netflix series "Dark" and "1899".